lastredoubt/foundryacks/README.md

 ACKS, like most B/X clones, is also broadly compatible with thousands of modules and other OSR content and rulesets with a minimum of conversion necessary.

-## Current Fix Priorities / investingating
+## Current Fix Priorities / investigating

 See : <https://foundryvtt.com/article/migration/>